-If fishing with live bait, nightcrawlers are generally the simplest method and almost always produce a bite of some kind.
+If fishing with live bait, nightcrawlers are generally the most straightforward method and almost always produce a bite of some kind.
 This is an excellent method, especially for beginners and kids.
-Otherwise, baitfish such as shiners or minnows are usually the best live bait method because they have a high chance at producing a quality-sized largemouth bass and are relatively simple to get and use.
+Otherwise, baitfish such as shiners or minnows are usually the best live bait method because they have a high chance of producing a quality-sized largemouth bass and are relatively simple to get and use.
 Frogs are adequate but a little more challenging to set up and use.

 Learn And Practice With The Experts

-Call 888-629-2277 to set up your private fishing charter with a professional guide that knows which bait for largemouth bass to take your bass fishing skills to the next level!
+Call 888-629-2277 to set up your private fishing charter with a professional guide who knows which bait for largemouth bass to take your fishing skills to the next level!